 - European Drought Observatory provides drought-related information across Europe.
 The site contains data-based maps of indicators, tools for visualizing and analyzing the information, and reports of specific regional droughts.

 In determining whether or not to use remote sensing data, it is important to understand not only the benefits but also the limitations of the data.
 Benefits of using satellite data include:

-- Filling in data gaps: the United States is fortunate to have numerous ground-based measurements for assessing water storage, precipitation, and more.
-However, this is not the case in other countries and even in some of the more remote areas of the United States.
-Satellite data provide local, regional, and global spatial coverage and also are useful for observing areas that are inaccessible.
+- Filling in data gaps: the U.S. is fortunate to have numerous ground-based measurements for assessing water storage, precipitation, and more.
+However, this is not the case in other countries and even in some of the more remote areas of the U.S. Satellite data provide local, regional, and global spatial coverage and also are useful for observing areas that are inaccessible.

-- Monitoring in near real-time: some satellite information is available 3-5 hours after observation, allowing for a faster response.
+- Monitoring in near real-time: some satellite information is available three to five hours after observation, allowing for a faster response.

 With satellite data, assessments can be made regarding the land surface, runoff, irrigation needs, and crop health.
 Incorporating satellite data with in-situ data into modeling programs makes for a more robust and integrated forecasting system.

 There are limitations specific to using satellite data in water availability and agricultural assessments.